NickBaker11/lightsaber-memory-game/README.md

 got it wrong.
 There is a link to wookieepedia.com - https://starwars.fandom.com/wiki/Main_Page - for those whose are interested in learning more about the Star Wars Universe.

 ## Features
 * Theme choice- Clicking on ls-btn or ds-btn allows the user to choose a colour theme, either blue or red.
+Once playing the game the user may switch sides to the alternate theme.
 * Name input- There is a text box where the user can enter their name to be displayed whilst they are playing. the game.
 Not yet fully implemented.
-* Levels - Gives the user a greater challenge the higher the level.
+* Three Levels - Gives the user a greater challenge the higher the level.

 ## Future Enhancements